AlexanderJCS/ExoSpotter/README.md

 0.999941499,2457801.21
 ```

 Where the left column is the normalized flux (the precieved brightness percent) and the right column is the Julian date.
+The date doesn't need to be the Julian date exactly, but it does need to have 1 equal to 1 Earth day.

 ## Using this library in your own project